Fat-pig-Cui/Fat-pig-Cui.github.io/README.md

 ### [misc-code](https://github.com/Fat-pig-Cui/misc-code)

-Containing Some python scripts and docs of the Mahjong Game "Mahjong Soul"
+Containing some python scripts and documents of the Mahjong Game "Mahjong Soul"